Stup0r38/awesome-dotfiles/README.md

 + iconography, top panel
 + dock for left panel
 + fix colors + blur
-+ find way to implement struts for top and left panel that only affect non rofi windows
 + time/weather widget
 + workspace switcher with thumbnails
 + change volume / brightness to extend out from side similar to other widgets in theme
-+ flatten left panel + darken top panel on maximized window or maximized layout
 + fix transparent round corners blurring
 + lock screen